Cambridge-Hands-On-Science/Experiments/Experiments/Biology/In Development - Retired/Potato Game.md

 Each farmer has one field in which they can plant potatoes in.
 They each start with £4050 in cold hard cash.
 (Ideally 3 x £1000 notes, 3 x £350 notes as these match the payments they'll need to make)
 The game will last three months, in each of which some potatoes will die.
 Each child will start with 100 potatoes.
-Big potatoes are worth 25, small potatoes 5, and tokens 1.
+You probably need to set an exchange rate between big/small/tokens.Big potatoes are worth 25, small potatoes 5, and tokens 1.
 You will need to act as the bank and exchange down potatoes as they get blighted.
 There are a series of "resistant" flags which will denote who has planted resistant potatoes.
 It costs £3000 for resistant and £2000 for standard.
 Each month farmers will spin the weather spinner which will predict the amount of blight risk that month.
 Players can then opt to spray fungicide or not spray, spraying will reduce their potato loss that month.
 It costs £350 to spray.